NixOS/nixpkgs/nixos/doc/manual/development/settings-options.section.md

     `{ foo = { bar = 10; }; }`.
 Other examples are INI, YAML and TOML.
     The following section explains the convention for these settings.

--   Non-nix-representable ones: These can\'t be trivially mapped to a subset of Nix syntax.
-Most generic programming languages are in this group, e.g. bash, since the statement `if true; then echo hi; fi` doesn\'t have a trivial representation in Nix.
+-   Non-nix-representable ones: These can't be trivially mapped to a subset of Nix syntax.
+Most generic programming languages are in this group, e.g. bash, since the statement `if true; then echo hi; fi` doesn't have a trivial representation in Nix.

     Currently there are no fixed conventions for these, but it is common to have a `configFile` option for setting the configuration file